Frances Lambert (needleworker)

 Frances Lambert became Frances Sedgwick (29 November 1798 – 1 August 1880) was a British embroiderer, knitter and author.
 She was embroiderer in general and "needlewoman in ordinary" to Queen Victoria.
 She published in London and New York where she advised on crochet, embroidery and knitting.
-She was said to the most popular writer on needlework in nineteenth century America.
+She was said to be the most popular writer on needlework in nineteenth century America.

 Life

 Lambert was born in London in 1798.
 Her mother was also named Frances (born Stunt), and her father was Thomas Lambert and he was skilled with lace.
 The family business was making "military trimmings" and she learned the textile skills required to create them.
 By 1820 she had her first business creating these trimmings at 15 Coventry Street in London.